 - cheaper out of hospital medical expenses through the Medicare Safety Net

-- concessional rail travel on Great Southern Rail services, such as The Indian Pacific, The Ghan, and The Overland
+- concessional rail travel on Great Southern Rail services, such as The Indian Pacific, The Ghan, and The Overland, and

 - in some instances, extra health, household, transport, education, and recreation concessions that are offered by state or territory and local governments and private businesses.
 These providers offer concessions at their own discretion, and the availability of these concessions may vary between states and territories